-Read the first three chapters of the romantic fantasy novella, The Witch and the Dragon.
+Read the first chapter of the romantic fantasy novella, The Witch and the Dragon:

 “You’ve got an infestation.”